Skip to content

 Prerequisites

-• A deployed Kubernetes cluster.
-If not deployed, refer to Kubernetes Deployment, and ensure you can use kubectl to control the cluster.
+• A deployed Kubernetes cluster is required; if not already deployed, refer to Kubernetes Deployment, and ensure kubectl can control the cluster.

 Installing Velero